-(1) Please describe the obstacles your agency faces in optimizing its fleet.

-(2) Please describe the ways in which your agency finds it hard to make the fleet what it should be, operating at maximum efficiency.

-(3) If additional resources are needed, (such as to fund management information system implementation or upgrades, or to acquire ZEVs, or LGHG vehicles, or install alternative fuel infrastructure) have they been documented and requested?

-(4) Describe what specific laws, Executive Orders, GSA's government-wide regulations or internal agency regulations, budget issues, or organizational obstacles you feel constrain your ability to manage your fleet.
+- (1) Please describe the obstacles your agency faces in optimizing its fleet. - (2) Please describe the ways in which your agency finds it hard to make the fleet what it should be, operating at maximum efficiency. - (3) If additional resources are needed, (such as to fund management information system implementation or upgrades, or to acquire ZEVs, or LGHG vehicles, or install alternative fuel infrastructure) have they been documented and requested? - (4) Describe what specific laws, Executive Orders, GSA's government-wide regulations or internal agency regulations, budget issues, or organizational obstacles you feel constrain your ability to manage your fleet.
 Be specific and include examples.
 If you have a solution, describe it and indicate whether we can share the solution with other agencies as a potential best practice.

 We do not foresee any obstacles in maintaining our optimal fleet size.
-Note, based on projected mission essential vehicle requirements in FY17, our VAM target will remain at 479 vehicles.
+Note, based on projected mission essential vehicle requirements in FY18, our VAM target will remain at 479 vehicles.

-(J) Describe any anomalies and possible errors in reported data.
+(J) Describe FAST reporting status, and any anomalies and/or possible errors in reported data.

-(1) Explain any real or apparent problems with agency data reported in FAST.

-(2) Discuss any data fields highlighted by FAST as possible errors that you chose to override rather than correct.
+- (1) Was your agency able to report asset level data (ALD) for FY2017?
+If not, describe your agency's plan to report ALD for FY 2018 data. - (2) Explain any problems with agency data reported in FAST. - (3) Discuss any data fields highlighted by FAST as possible errors that you chose to override rather than correct.
 Examples would be extremely high annual operating costs or an abnormal change in inventory that FAST considers outside the normal range, or erroneous data in prior years causing an apparent discrepancy in the current year.